zer0cache/matic-docs/docs/maintain/validate/install-gcp.md

 description: Simple deployment of your Polygon nodes in Google Cloud
 keywords:
 - docs
+- polygon
+- gcp
-- matic
+- google cloud
+slug: install-gcp
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## description
 In this document, we will describe how to deploy Polygon nodes into VM instance in Google Cloud
 ## Hardware requirements
-Check the minimum and recommended [hardware requirements](https://docs.polygon.technology/docs/validate/validate/validator-node-system-requirements) in Polygon docs
+Check the minimum and recommended [hardware requirements](validator-node-system-requirements) in Polygon docs
 ## Software requirements
 Use any modern Debian or Ubuntu Linux OS with long-term support, i.e. Debian 11, Ubuntu 20.04.
 We'll focus on Ubuntu 20.04 in this manual
 ## Deploy instance (2 ways)